Theory of the Anomalous Magnetic Moment of the Electron: Introduction

-according to the Review of Particle Physics [3]. $\mu_\mathrm{B}$ is Bohr's magneton, $\mu_\mathrm{B}$ = e$\mathrm{\hbar}$/2mc.
-The theoretical explanation of $\mu_e$ practically matches the experimental results.
-One must wonder, on the other hand, how it is possible that the magnetic moment of the electron can be explained with such accuracy when we do not possess an accepted explanation for neither the structure or the mass of the electron, nor for the spin of the electron, without which there would be no magnetic moment.
+The QED explanation of $\mu_e$, which uses a bare part of the electron with an infinite mass and an infinite negative charge, both of which are very questionable, practically matches the experimental results.
+One must wonder, on the other hand, how it is possible that the magnetic moment of the electron can be explained with such accuracy, when we do not possess an accepted explanation for neither the mass of the electron, nor for the spin of the electron, without which there would be no magnetic moment.

-We have previously proposed an explanation of the structure of the electron in [4], according to which the electron consists to one half of electron neutrinos $\nu_e$, complying with the age-old observation of Poincar\'{e} [5] that the electron cannot consist exclusively of charge, because the charge elements repel each other, which would render the electron unstable.
-The other half of the electron consists of electric oscillations which carry the charge.
-Since the neutrinos do not contribute to the magnetic moment of a particle the mass m(e) in the equation for the magnetic moment of the electron
+We have previously proposed an explanation of the structure of the electron in [5], according to which the electron consists to one half of electron neutrinos $\nu_e$, complying with the age-old observation of Poincar\'{e} [6] that the electron cannot consist exclusively of charge, because the charge elements repel each other, which would render the electron unstable.
+The other half of the electron consists, in our model, of electric oscillations which carry the charge.
+Since neutrinos do not contribute to the magnetic moment of a particle the mass m(e) in the equation for the magnetic moment of the electron

-has to be changed, i.e.\,\,the ratio e/m, which classically describes the spatial distribution of charge and mass, has to be changed.
-Eq.(2) contains the invariable constants e, $\mathrm\hbar$ and c.
-The mass of the electron is a constant too.
+has to be changed.
+The ratio e/m, which classically describes the spatial distribution of charge and mass, has to be corrected.
+Eq.(3) contains the invariable constants e, $\mathrm\hbar$ and c.
+The mass m(e) of the electron is a constant too.
 However, only the current, not the mass of a current loop, determines the magnetic moment of a loop.
 Therefore we can, for the calculation of the magnetic moment of the electron, take into account only the part of the mass of the electron which represents the charge, in order to arrive at a correct determination of the magnetic moment.
 The charged part of our model of the electron is equal to m(e)/2.
-Since the spin of the electron is s = 1/2 it follows, if m(e) in Eq.(2) is replaced by m(e)/2, that the Land\'{e} factor g in Eq.(2) must be equal to one and that
+Since the spin of the electron is s = 1/2 it follows, if m(e) in Eq.(3) is replaced by m(e)/2, that the Land\'{e} factor g in Eq.(3) must be equal to one and that

 as it must be.
-To quote from p.76 of [4]: ``if exactly one half of the mass of the electron consists of neutrinos, then it follows automatically that the electron has the magnetic moment $\mu_e$ = e$\mathrm{\hbar}$/2m(e)c."
+To quote from p.63 of [5]: ``if exactly one half of the mass of the electron consists of neutrinos, then it follows automatically that the electron has the magnetic moment $\mu_e$ = e$\mathrm{\hbar}$/2m(e)c."
 But, as we will see, the charged part of the electron is not exactly equal to m(e)/2.